Afrodisiac (Brandy album): Music and lyrics

 "It's about passion.
-It's romantic, and that's where I am in my life right now," Norwood noted during promotional touring in 2004, a time when she was engaged to New York Knicks guard Quentin Richardson.
+It's romantic, and that's where I am in my life right now," Brandy noted during promotional touring in 2004, a time when she was engaged to New York Knicks guard Quentin Richardson.
 "I'm not trying to be edgy, sassy, romantic, vulnerable or whatever emotions come across, I really am all that", she said.
 While not a concept record, Afrodisiac features several consistent motifs throughout.
 It contains several lyrical references to 1990s hip hop and R&B culture figures, including Brandy herself, Timbaland and longtime partner Missy Elliott, her peers Aaliyah and Monica, American music video program Video Soul and its host Donnie Simpson, hip-hop group Kid n' Play and their 1990 film House Party, sketch comedy television series In Living Color, and Tony!
 Toni!
 Toné!'s studio album House of Music (1996).
 Throughout the album, English rock band Coldplay is used in both lyrical and musical concepts.
 In a 2013 interview, songwriter Candice Nelson discussed that coincidentally, she, Timbaland, and Brandy had all been privately listening to Coldplay's studio album Parachutes (2000).

 The general theme of anxiety runs through majority of the songs, with a lyrical focus on being critical of close personal and long-term professional relationships.
-She references her relationship with ex Robert Smith ("Who I Am", "I Tried", "Focus"), then-fiancé Quentin Richardson ("Where You Wanna Be", "Say You Will"), friends ("Sadiddy"), family ("Necessary"), career ("Should I Go"), and herself ("Come As You Are", "Finally").
-The line "'Cause I don't wanna sound familiar, want a guaranteed single, not an album filler", from "Turn It Up" levels indirect criticism at creative differences with former main producer Rodney Jerkins and Atlantic Records staff.
-On ending track "Should I Go", which interpolates Coldplay's "Clocks", Norwood openly talks about contemplating stepping away from the music business, admitting that she's trying to figure out where she fits in today.
+She references her relationship with Robert Smith ("Who I Am", "I Tried", "Focus"), then-fiancé Quentin Richardson ("Where You Wanna Be", "Say You Will"), friends ("Sadiddy"), family ("Necessary"), career ("Should I Go"), and herself ("Come As You Are", "Finally").
+The line "'Cause I don't wanna sound familiar, want a guaranteed single, not an album filler" from "Turn It Up" levels indirect criticism at creative differences with former main producer Jerkins and Atlantic Records staff.
+On ending track "Should I Go," which interpolates Coldplay's "Clocks", she openly talks about contemplating stepping away from the music business, admitting that she's trying to figure out where she fits in today.